Enrollment Services: Phone, 1-800-447-6610

 Continuing in the program:

-Students who withdrew from the college and are readmitted must fulfill the general education program, major requirements, and any and all other requirements for the Bachelor of Arts degree in effect at the time of their readmission.
+Students who withdrew from the college and are readmitted must fulfill the general education program, major requirements, and any and all other requirements for the degree in effect at the time of their readmission.
 Students who completed their general education program at Wesleyan before their withdrawal will be deemed to have completed general education when they are readmitted.
 (See policy exception for students who take a Leave of Absence.)

 Academic Renewal.
 The Academic Renewal policy is designed for Wesleyan students that have withdrawn or been academically excluded from the College.
 A student is eligible for academic renewal upon a three-year absence from the College and after submitting an application for readmission to Wesleyan.
 Once accepted for readmission into the college, previous courses attempted at Wesleyan with a C or better grade will be counted for credit, while all D and F grades will be forgiven.
 In order to stay under the academic renewal policy, the following criteria and considerations must be met: